How Section 75 protects your credit card purchases

 If you buy something with your credit card and the item is faulty, broken, or never arrives, you have the right to claim the costs back through your credit card provider.

-Under Section 75 of the Consumer Credit Act, you’re covered by credit card purchase protection if you use your card to buy goods or services such as a computer, phone, a car, flights, or a holiday, just as long as the item that costs over £100 and under £30,000.
+Under Section 75 of the Consumer Credit Act, you’re covered by credit card purchase protection if you use your card to buy goods or services such as a computer, phone, a car, flights, or a holiday, just as long as the item costs over £100 and under £30,000.

-Section 75 means that by law the credit card company has equal responsibility (or ‘liability’) with the seller if there’s a problem with the things you’ve bought or the company you’ve bought them from goes bust.
+Section 75 means that by law the credit card companies, such as Visa, Mastercard or American Express, have equal responsibility (or liability) with the seller if there’s a problem with the things you’ve bought (in which instance the retailer is deemed to be in breach of contract).

-Debit cards don’t offer this protection - although they do offer lesser protection for purchases under £100 through chargeback.
+Debit cards don’t offer this protection, although they do offer lesser protection for purchases under £100 through chargeback.
 This is why it can be a good idea to pay for large purchases such as furniture and holidays, with your credit card.

-However, it’s important to remember that if you use a credit card to make a purchase, you’re borrowing money.
+However, it’s still important to remember that if you use a credit card to make a purchase, you’re borrowing money.
 Unless you pay off the balance in full each month you will be charged interest on the debt so you’ll end up paying back more.

 What does Section 75 cover?